DOFLinx/docs/docs/parameters/11_The_Parameters.md

 minimum one file.
 When there is more than one sound file loaded, they will play sequentially each time this sound is called.

+## `MAME_FOLDER=`

+This is the path to where your Mame executable (MAME.EXE) is located, ie C:\MAME\

+It is required for the checking of Mame setup and the loading of Mame game names.
+If you see, "Now Playing Unknown" instead of something like "Now Playing Pacman" then an issue here is likely the problem.

+A typical setup would be MAME_FOLDER=C:\MAME\

 ## `MAME_FOCUS=`

 Not required, defaults to 1